 Television would soon call, as Sasso began working on vaunted series such as The Sopranos, Boardwalk Empire and Mike Nichols' Emmy award-winning Angels in America, alongside a series of spots for Sony PlayStation.
 To celebrate the 25th anniversary of Pink Floyd's heralded double album The Wall, former member Roger Waters enlisted Sasso to conceive and direct numerous videos that were shown on Waters' epic The Wall Live tour.

 It's fitting that Sasso, a longtime DJ/producer who recently completed his debut album and has been a resident DJ for Tommy Hilfiger, would work with artists like Waters and West, two musicians who have always looked outside their fields for other creative pursuits.

 Sasso would eventually link with screenwriter David Rayfiel (The Firm, Three Days of the Condor, Absence of Malice) for crucial mentorship, absorbing lessons in narrative both technical and creative from the veteran.
 Sasso has also directed well-received stage productions of Sam Shepard's 1980 play True West and John Steinbeck's classic Of Mice and Men.

 Like Robert Rodriguez and Wes Anderson before him, Nick Sasso realized early that the best directors are the ones who have already mastered different parts of filmmaking, from screenwriting to visual effects to music composition (Sasso composed much of the film score for Haymaker himself).

-Sasso has channeled all his diverse work for different mediums into Haymaker, currently in post production and set for completion this fall.
+Sasso has channeled all his diverse work for different mediums into Haymaker, currently in post production and set for completion this spring.